Use honey, or propolis, to fight that cough!

 People have been using propolis since Aristotle’s time, who named the substance.
 Recent research as verified its anti-bacterial, anti-fungal, anti-viral, and anti-inflammatory properties, along with its ability to increase the body’s natural resistance to viruses and infections.

-Whether you use straight raw honey, or propolis enriched honey, you and your family will bee grateful (yes, yes, I went there).
-Perhaps honey belongs in the medicine cabinet instead of the kitchen?!
+Whether you use straight raw, or propolis enriched, you and your family will bee grateful (yes, yes, I went there).
+Perhaps these belongs in the medicine cabinet instead of the kitchen?!

 **Remember, Honey should not be given to children under the age of one.